Oval Cut Diamond Buying Guide

 That said, there may be I and even J color oval diamonds that face up white, but these may take some time and effort to find.
 Alternatively, off-color ovals can work well with vintage styles in yellow or rose gold.

-Where Should I Buy an Oval-Cut Diamond Online?
+Where To Buy an Oval Cut Diamond Ring

 Because no laboratory grades exist to assess cut quality in ovals, you absolutely must look at your diamond in 360°.
 Both Blue Nile and James Allen make it possible for you to view your diamond online in this manner, giving you an informed idea of the diamond's performance and the bowtie effect.